rosswintle/turbo-admin/readme.txt

 ## If the WordPress Dashboard is slowing you down, Turbo Admin is here to speed you up.

-A simple key-combination launches a command palette with all your menu items.
+A customisable key-combination launches a command palette with all your menu items.

 Fuzzy search helps you find items even when you're not sure what they are called.